Search

 The RetinaNet model is a one-stage object detection model incorporating features such as Focal Loss, a Feature Pyramid Network (FPN), and various architectural improvements.
 These enhancements provide a unique balance between speed and accuracy, making RetinaNet a unique model.

-Object detection, a core task in computer vision, involves pinpointing and classifying objects within images or videos.
+Object detection, a core task in computer vision, involves finding and classifying objects within images or videos.
 This underpins applications like self-driving cars, security surveillance, and augmented reality.

 About us: Viso Suite is the end-to-end computer vision infrastructure allowing ML teams to eliminate the need for point solutions.
 Viso Suite covers all stages in the application lifecycle from sourcing data to model training to deployment and beyond.
 To learn how Viso Suite helps enterprises easily integrate computer vision into their workflows, book a demo.